Home / DIY Projects / Home Decor / Make Unique Concrete Candle Holders Using Plastic Bottles

 • Peel away the plastic and let them dry again overnight before displaying.

-If you like these cement candle holders, I’d love for you to check out these other DIY projects we’ve done:
+If you like these candle holders, I’d love for you to check out these other DIY projects we’ve done:

 4.50 from 2 votes (2 ratings without comment)